Patient education: Poor weight gain in infants and children (Beyond the Basics)

 The Basics — The Basics patient education pieces answer the four or five key questions a patient might have about a given condition.
 These articles are best for patients who want a general overview and who prefer short, easy-to-read materials.

 Beyond the Basics — Beyond the Basics patient education pieces are longer, more sophisticated, and more detailed.
 These articles are best for patients who want in-depth information and are comfortable with some medical jargon.

-Patient information: Vaccines for children age 7 to 18 years (Beyond the Basics)
+Patient education: Vaccines for children age 7 to 18 years (Beyond the Basics)

 Professional level information — Professional level articles are designed to keep doctors and other health professionals up-to-date on the latest medical findings.
 These articles are thorough, long, and complex, and they contain multiple references to the research on which they are based.
 Professional level articles are best for people who are comfortable with a lot of medical terminology and who want to read the same materials their doctors are reading.

-Etiology and evaluation of failure to thrive (undernutrition) in children younger than two years
+Failure to thrive (undernutrition) in children younger than two years: Etiology and evaluation

-Management of failure to thrive (undernutrition) in children younger than two years
+Failure to thrive (undernutrition) in children younger than two years: Management

 Management of isolated ventricular septal defects in infants and children

 Poor weight gain in children older than two years of age